formkiq/docs.formkiq.com/docs/tutorials/Identity Management/microsoft-entra-id.md

 ![Amazon Cognito to Microsoft Entra SAML](./img/cognito-saml-entra.png)

-This tutorial show you how to integrate [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) (formerly known as "Microsoft Azure Active Directory") as the identity management provider for your FormKiQ installation.
+This tutorial shows how to integrate [Microsoft Entra ID](https://www.microsoft.com/en-us/security/business/identity-access/microsoft-entra-id) as the identity management provider for your FormKiQ installation.

-We will be:

-* Configuring a Enterprise application in Microsoft Entra ID

-* Adding an Identify Provider into [Amazon Cognito](https://aws.amazon.com/pm/cognito)

-* Mapping Microsoft Entra ID groups to Amazon Cognito groups

-## What you’ll need
+## What You Will Build

+You will create a Microsoft Entra Enterprise application, configure SAML single sign-on, connect it to Amazon Cognito, and map group claims so FormKiQ can authorize users based on their identity provider groups.

+## Before You Begin

-* Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access
+- Access to a FormKiQ Essentials, Advanced, or Enterprise installation, including administrative access.

-* Administrative access to a Microsoft Entra ID service
+- Administrative access to Microsoft Entra ID.
+- Access to the AWS account that hosts the FormKiQ Cognito User Pool.
+- The FormKiQ `CognitoUserPoolId`, console URL, and Cognito domain.

-## Pre-requisite
+## Workflow Overview

+1. Collect FormKiQ Cognito values.
+2. Create an Entra Enterprise application.
+3. Configure SAML URLs and group claims.
+4. Add the SAML identity provider in Amazon Cognito.
+5. Configure Cognito managed login.
+6. Optionally map Entra group IDs to FormKiQ group names.
+7. Verify login from the FormKiQ console.

+## Step 1: Collect FormKiQ Cognito Values

 You will need these specific configuration values: